Val Cenis Course

 Triple hooks and barbs are prohibited throughout the fishing area.

-Catch limited to 5 fish per day and per person, minimum size 25cm (Grayling 30cm).
+Catch limited to 5 fish per day and per person, minimum size 25 cm (Grayling 30 cm).

 Fishing cards may be refused or withdrawn by anyone contravening the law or the rules and regulations.

-No Kill" course, fishing exclusively with artificial lures (flies, spoons) and equipped with a single barbless hook.
+"No Kill" policy: fishing exclusively with artificial lures (flies, spoons) equipped with a single barbless hook.
 Fish of any size must be released alive.

 Fishing wardens: Robert CHAZOT, Jean-Pierre GAILLARD, Gilles RICHARD.